 Ultimately, I think the secret to bakuchiol is giving it time.
 If you recall in the studies I referenced, both tested bakuchiol for twelve weeks.
 That’s three months.
 There’s no way around it.
 It takes time.
 But if you are diligent in daily or twice daily application, you are bound to see the results.

-I’ve used Herbivore’s product the longest and love the results I am seeing.
-While Herbivore is the priciest, currently at $54, keep in mind that there are more affordable bakuchiol products.
-The Inkey List is under $10 and Burt’s Bees is under $20, so there is a bakuchiol product for everyone’s budget.
+The Inkey List is under $10 and Burt’s Bees and Acure are under $20, so there is a bakuchiol product for everyone’s budget.
 Also, remember that every bakuchiol product is unique.
 Each contains different supplemental ingredients, so one may work better for your skin than others.

 Bakuchiol is quite new in skincare, so I expect that we will be seeing a slew of new products featuring bakuchiol in the coming years.
 Have you tried bakuchiol?
 If so, I’d love to hear your experience with it!